Frequently Asked Questions about Ireland

 Is it easy to travel to mainland Europe or to Britain from Ireland?

 Yes, travel is easy.
-Ryanair is a low-cost airline from Ireland to just about everywhere in Europe.
+Expats can use a low-cost airline to travel from Ireland to just about everywhere in Europe.
 Several ferry lines also connect Britain and Ireland.

 Will I need a car in Ireland?

 Not necessarily, especially in the larger cities, many of which have excellent public transport networks.
 However, expats living in rural areas might find themselves more isolated and in need of a car to get around.